Pros

 Moneris earns a slightly above-average overall score, mainly on the strength of its product lineup and the fact that pricing is generally close to industry averages.
 It’s a decent choice for a mid-sized or larger Canadian business.
 However, you’ll certainly want to negotiate for the best rates and terms you can get and review your contract thoroughly before you sign up.

 Canadian merchants don’t have as many providers to choose from as their US counterparts, but Moneris isn’t the only game in town.
-For smaller businesses — or any company looking for a more transparent sales experience — we highly recommend both Helcim and KIS Payments as excellent choices that are available in Canada.
+For smaller businesses — or any company looking for a more transparent sales experience — we highly recommend Helcim as an excellent choice that is available in Canada.

 Moneris offers an enormous number of products and services, ranging from merchant accounts to office supplies.
 Here’s a rundown of the company’s primary offerings: